snat-s/m/classify_metadata/README.md

 It took roughly an hour to predict all of the pdf tags but this was because I didn't make it run on GPU because I forgot to set it up that way.
-But even then, I would have to say that it is not that bad!
+But even then, I would have to say that it is not that bad times wise!

 Finally, I wanted to generate some incredibly aesthetically pleasing pictures.
 And after doing some test runs on my local machine I decided to do some PCA and UMAP visualizations of a looot of points.
 Like, ALL of the predictions + embeddings.
-I am pretty sure this are not the biggest runs of PCA and UMAP because those belong to the optimized versions from NVIDIA, but its pretty crazy that you can run this on CPU and a loot of RAM without a problem.
+I am pretty sure this are not the biggest runs of PCA and UMAP but they might be up there.

 For PCA I made a visualization of the entire dataset.
 All of the eight and a half million dots in a single picture: